Kipkurui-mutai/dogcat_keras/guide.md

 ```
 ### Conflicts and resolve

-Imagine this situation, one of our teammate also sees another unexpected behavior of `down_fr_url(...)`, that is, even if the file already exists, typing the command above will reforce the entire download.
+Imagine this situation, one of our teammates also sees another unexpected behavior of `down_fr_url(...)`, that is, even if the file already exists, typing the command above will re-force the entire download.
 Therefore, he, working on `master` branch, decides to add a small piece of code to the function:

 ```python
 if os.path.exists(save_path) and os.path.getsize(save_path)>=retri_file_size   (url):